kmullin8/News-Topic-Classification/README.md

    - **Manual mode**: Take a single news URL, scrape it, classify, and store the result.
    - **Auto mode**: Poll RSS feeds on a schedule, classify all new articles, and store everything in MongoDB.

-The final system becomes a foundation for a real-time **news topic intelligence** engine, with optional future upgrade to long-context models (e.g., Longformer).
+The final system becomes a foundation for a real-time **news topic intelligence** engine, with optional future upgrade to long-context models (e.g., Longformer) or extend classifier with open-label or unsupervised discovery.

 ---